-Having extensive knowledge of these mattresses can help you address any sleep issues more effectively.
+Having extensive knowledge of these mattresses can help you address any sleep issues quickly.
 If your smart mattress tells you that it took you longer to fall asleep then you first expected, you can adjust your bedtime routine.
-Understanding where pressure points may be can also help you adjust your sleep position.
+Understanding where pressure points are can also help you adjust your sleep position.

-Some smart mattresses also use technology that allows you to customize the firmness, temperature, and height of the mattress.
+Some smart mattresses allow you to customize the firmness and temperature of the mattress.

 Cons of Smart Mattresses